-Soundiiz is doing a matching process between your source and the destination catalog.
+Soundiiz is performing a matching process between your source and destination catalogs.

-With an average of 95% matching rate, Soundiiz will mostly found a correspondence if existing on the destination catalog.
-But what about when we didn't found it or when we made a bad matching ?
-For example if we have picked not the exact same version or same album as you want.
+With an average matching rate of 95%, Soundiiz will mostly find a match if it exists in the destination catalog.
+But what about when we didn't find a match, or when we made a bad match?
+For example, if we did not pick the exact same version or the same album as you want.

 Matching Rule system

-The matching rule system is a simple and an efficient solution to specify yourself correspondence between two tracks on music services.
+The matching rule system is a simple and efficient solution to specify your correspondence between two tracks on music services.
 Once your rule has been set up, Soundiiz will use it in your transfers and synchronizations instead of the default matching Soundiiz process.

-You can create a new matching rule directly in your user setting at any time:
+You can create a new matching rule directly in your user settings at any time:

-- Go to your User settings in top left of the interface
+- Go to your User settings in the top left of the interface

 - Select Matching Rules in tabs